 Skills pertain to the effective use of computers and modern tools in professional practice and learn to adapt as technology changes.

 Attitudes reflect good work ethic, the ability to function well on teams and the ability to effectively communicate both orally and in writing.

-In order to earn an Associate of Arts degree in Engineering with a major in Computer Engineering, a student must complete a minimum of 60 credit hours of required and elective course work.
+In order to earn an Associate of Science degree in Engineering with a major in Computer Engineering, a student must complete a minimum of 60 credit hours of required and elective course work.